-- Also, in Firefox we need to change one of the settings so you
+- In Firefox we need to change one of the settings so you

 can save files to your directory.
 Click the edit option on the

 menu bar, then choose Preferences.
-Select the Downloads option from the
+In the Downloads panel, select the

-the "Ask me where to save every file" option.
+"Always ask me where to save files" option.
 Click OK.

-- Now, in your xterm window use the shell commands you learned in
+- Now, in your xterm window use the shell commands you learned last week

-Lab 0 to go to the labs subdirectory of your cs120 directory and create
+to go to the Labs subdirectory of your cs120 directory and create

 - Change into the lab1 subdirectory.

-The following instructions lead you through writing and modifying several Java programs.
-The goals
+The following instructions lead you through the process of

 writes in a new language is a simple one that prints out a "Hello, World"